acts-project/acts/CONTRIBUTING.md

 Anyone is welcome to contribute to Acts.
 Below is a short description how to contribute.
 If you have any questions, feel free to ask [acts-developers@cern](mailto:acts-developers@cern.ch) for help or guidance.

 Please always fork the Acts repository you want to work on and create branches only in your own fork.
-Once you want to share your work, create a Pull Request (PR) (for gitlab users: equivalent to merge request) to the master branch of the upstream acts-project repository.
+Once you want to share your work, create a Pull Request (PR) (for GitLab users: equivalent to merge request) to the master branch of the upstream acts-project repository.
 If it is not yet ready to be merged in, please create a draft pull request (by clicking on the small arrow on the green "create pull request" button) to mark it work in progress.
 Once you want your branch to be merged in, request a review from the [reviewers team](https://github.com/orgs/acts-project/teams/reviewers).
 Once a draft merge request is reviewed, it can be merged in.

 To get started with git, please refer to the [short introduction](http://git-scm.com/docs/gittutorial) as well as the [full git documentation](https://git-scm.com/doc).
 Tutorials as well as explanations of concepts and workflows with git can also be found on [Atlassian](http://www.atlassian.com/git/).

 ### Checklist for pull requests

 - Your branch has been rebased on the target branch and can be integrated through a fast-forward merge.
 - A detailed description of the pull request is provided.
 - The issue the PR closes is linked.